Complete guide to the InstaVolt charging network

 This depends on the individual charging station: most are capable of 50kW or more, with 250 new chargers capable of 125kW set to be installed from August 2019 onwards.
 The first of those 125kW chargers has already been installed in Basingstoke, while a portion of the new units will be retrofitted at existing sites.

-Regardless of charging speed, the company claims that 100% of the electricity provided will be produced by renewable sources.
+Regardless of charging speed, the company claims that 100% of the electricity provided is produced by renewable sources.

 InstaVolt’s charging stations all come with CCS and CHAdeMO cables installed, so you don’t need to bring your own.
-However, some Tesla owners may need to bring a special connector to make use of the CHAdeMO plug.
+That said, many cars without CCS fast-charging technology aren’t currently able to use the InstaVolt network, and some Tesla owners may need a special connector to make use of the CHAdeMO plug.

 Anyone who encounters an issue while charging can contact InstaVolt directly on a helpline that’s available 24/7: the number is 0808 281 4444.